You need a valid passport in order to travel internationally. If your passport is expired, you have to renew it in order to travel abroad.

 Acceptable documents to prove a legal name change include:

-Any document you submit must be an original or a certified copy.
+Any name change document you submit must be an original or a certified copy.
 It will be returned to you.

 The address you send the package to will depend on how quickly you want the passport renewed.
 There are separate mailing addresses depending on the service you need.